Tuesday, December 30, 2025

 Spread across the heavens,

-Serene white birds fly V-shaped into the heights.
+Serene white doves fly V-shaped

 A breath of fresh air, a breath of hope.